 See: beta readers, Beta Brigade, and editing stages.

-Q - When and why would a writer hire someone to do a beta read?
+Q - When and why might a writer hire someone to do a beta read?

 A - This service is appropriate early in the self-editing stage to get feedback on whether things make sense and are hitting the mark.
-It fits into the process before hiring an editor.
+It fits into the process before hiring a line or copy editor.

-I will probably notice and flag some general patterns, but at this stage of self-edits and re-writes, a lot can change, so I won't scour your manuscript for typos or comma splices.
+I will probably notice and flag some general patterns or issues, but at this stage of self-edits and re-writes, a lot can change, so I won't scour your manuscript for inconsistencies or comma splices.
 This is mostly just me giving feedback as a thoughtful, experienced reader because I love a good story.
 Maybe I’ve mentioned that. ;)

-While I may make some editing suggestions regarding things that jump out at me, let me reiterate: This is not an edit.
-But unlike your Aunt Matilda, I'll give you constructive feedback in a timely manner. :)
+So, while I may make some editorial suggestions regarding issues that jump out at me, let me reiterate: This is not an edit.
+But unlike your neighbor's cousin's nephew, I'll give you constructive feedback in a timely manner. :)

-I will probably notice and flag some general patterns, but at this stage of self-edits and re-writes, a lot can change, so I won't scour your manuscript for typos or comma splices.
+I will probably notice and flag some general patterns or issues, but at this stage of self-edits and re-writes, a lot can change, so I won't scour your manuscript for inconsistencies or comma splices.
 This is mostly just me giving feedback as a thoughtful, experienced reader because I love a good story.
 Maybe I’ve mentioned that. ;)

 Q - What does this service cost?